Long Term Care Insurance Oregon Partnership Cost and Companies

 Oregon Long Term Care Costs

-One of the most comprehensive studies on the cost of long term care is from Genworth Financial.
-The Genworth Financial 2017 Cost of Care Survey surveyed over 15,000 long term care providers in 440 regions.
-It’s important for Oregonians to know long term care costs.
-The cost of long term care in Oregon is key to deciding how much LTC insurance to include in your retirement plan.
+One of the most comprehensive studies on the cost of long term care is from Genworth Financial, a Fortune 500 company.
+The Genworth Financial 2021 Cost of Care Survey includes national long term care costs from over 15,000 long term care providers in 441 regions.
+Oregon long term care rates are important for Oregonians to consider.
+Because the local cost of long term care is a key factor in identifying how much long term care protection you need.
+Here is the average cost of long term care in Oregon:

 |Home Health Aide (44 Hrs/wk)|